hackondata/workshops/README.md

 | Attend a virtual workshop | 5 |

-- Up to 10 points for each week homework
-- 5

 ## Solution Submission

 The deadline for submission is the end of day the Monday before the session.